What is Glycemic Diet?

 Following a healthy diet for diabetes is as important as getting medical insurance for managing the expenses arising out of the treatment of the disease.
 We mention below the best health plan for diabetes that can help you maintain your blood sugar levels and lead a healthier life.

-Start your day with a healthy breakfast.
+Start your day with a healthy breakfast according to your diet chart.
 Some options that you have to include:

 - Upma made with a variety of vegetables